cloudoperators/greenhouse/docs/user-guides/plugin/development.md

 ### Specify the UI application

 A _PluginDefinition_ may specify a UI application that will be integrated into the Greenhouse UI.
 This tutorial does not cover how to create a UI application.
 Therefore the section `.spec.uiApplication` in the `pluginDefinition.yaml` should be removed.

+>[!INFORMATION]
+> The [UI](https://github.com/cloudoperators/greenhouse-extensions/tree/main/dev-env#ui) section of the dev-env readme provides a brief introduction developing a frontend application for Greenhouse.

 ### Modify the Options